cortexproject/cortex/docs/configuration/config-file-reference.md

     [max_retries: <int> | default = 10]

   # Enable TLS in the GRPC client.
 This flag needs to be enabled when any other
   # TLS flag is set.
+If set to false, insecure connection to gRPC server will be
+  # used.
   # CLI flag: -frontend.grpc-client-config.tls-enabled
   [tls_enabled: <boolean> | default = false]